br-automation-com/mappRemoteShell/README.md

 <a name="Introduction"></a>
 ## Introduction
-This is a sample project to execute a command on a remote PC.
+This is a sample project to execute a shell command on a remote PC.
 The remote command is executed with a Python script that connects via OPC UA to the B&R PLC.
 The PLC only needs the variable structure to execute command and some code to indicate the connection status.
 The sample uses a mappView visualization for demo purpose but mappView is not required to run the sample.
 The variable structure mappRemoteShell has the following members:

 * execute &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Starts the remote command
 * command &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The shell command as it would be typed into shell on the remote PC